In-home Pet Euthanasia

 If you aren’t sure if it is time for your beloved pet to go, please get in touch with us or your usual vet for an assessment.
 You can be assured that Vetpal approaches this matter in a non-judgemental, respectful and professional manner.
 Our vets will be with you every step of the way and will also be able to advise on cremation matters if you are unfamiliar with the process.

-Chat with us on WhatsApp for a professional opinion on your situation.
+Contact us on WhatsApp for a professional opinion on your situation.

 Why Euthanise At Home